Seattle Children's Pulmonary Hypertension Clinic

 Seattle Children's has a special clinic to care just for children with high blood pressure in their lungs (pulmonary hypertension).

 Most children are sent to our clinic by a heart doctor (cardiologist) or lung doctor (pulmonologist).
 A doctor often finds the problem after doing an echocardiogram.
 Some patients come to us because they have an illness that may cause pulmonary hypertension.
 These illnesses include sickle cell disease, lupus and scleroderma.
 We also follow up on the health of babies who have pulmonary hypertension because they were born early (prematurely).

 The Pulmonary Hypertension Clinic team evaluates and treats children with high blood pressure in their lungs.
 We offer the most comprehensive care for treating pulmonary hypertension.
 These services are based on your child's unique needs and may include oxygen therapy, medicine or surgery.

-The clinic team starts by doing a full check of your child’s heart and lungs (if your child hasn’t already had a full check).
+The clinic team starts by doing a thorough exam of your child's heart and lungs (if your child hasn't already had a full check).
 The doctor will examine your child and may ask for some or all these tests:

 - Lab tests to tell how your child's heart and other organs are working

 - Lung function tests to see how well your child can inhale and exhale

 - Imaging studies to see your child's lungs and heart, such as a chest X-ray, CT (computed tomography) scan, nuclear medicine lung scan, or cardiac MRI (magnetic resonance imaging) scan

 - A walking test to see how far your child can walk in 6 minutes and how they breathe after walking